James Purnell: BBC career

-In February 2013 Purnell left the IPPR in order to rejoin the BBC as its Director of Strategy, on a salary of £295,000; he assumed this position on 20 March.
+In February 2013 Purnell left the IPPR in order to rejoin the BBC as its Director of Strategy.
 As a senior BBC employee he had to resign his membership of the Labour Party.

 An Employment Tribunal for unfair dismissal was brought by the BBC's former Chief Technology Officer, John Linwood, when he lost his job in 2013 after the Corporation's £100m Digital Media Initiative failed.
 During the case an email from Purnell was cited in evidence, which read: "We need a clear line on [John Linwood] on whether he is resigning or being fired and why".
 The tribunal's response to this was: "It was notable that there was no third option in Purnell's mind, such as a different disciplinary outcome."
 The tribunal found the BBC's processes to have given an "apparently cavalier disregard for any of the accepted norms of a fair disciplinary process", and that there was a "deeply ingrained cultural expectation within the organisation of sacrificial accountability".
 Linwood was awarded £80,000 in damages, and it was later revealed that the BBC had spent £498,000 defending the claim.

 In late September 2016, Purnell was appointed as the BBC's Director of Radio and Education, in succession to Helen Boaden.
 He took up his new position in late October 2016.
 The Daily Telegraph described a key facet of his role as attracting younger listeners and viewers to the BBC.
 In September 2020 the new director-general Tim Davie removed Purnell from his new smaller executive board.

+University of the Arts London

-Purnell left the BBC that year to become president and vice-chancellor of University of the Arts London in spring 2021.
+Purnell left the BBC on 2020 to become president and vice-chancellor of University of the Arts London in spring 2021.

+Later career

+Purnell left the University of the Arts London in 2024 and was appointed as CEO of Flint, a British international advisory business.